violetacf/near-earth/README.md

 - When looking at data by doing request in postman it only allows the time frame to be a maximum of 7 days. - Need to work on this :construction: I thought I will take a look to see if I can have a calendar with a range of dates

-- I targeted the data needed to display, I will work on how it looks once the its got the necessary functionality - Need to work on this :construction:
+- I targeted the data needed to display, I will work on how it looks once the its got the necessary functionality

 - I have created another fetch request for a singular object, right now it returns the approach dates when clicked on the object